Definition of scratch in English:

 scratch a —— and find a ——

-- informal Think hard in order to find a solution to something.Example sentences
+- Think hard in order to find a solution to something: winemakers are scratching their heads for an alternative termMore example sentences

 - A greedy otter has left a Preston grandfather scratching his head for a solution to stop the animal slinking into his pond to eat his fish.